macthecadillac/vimdo/README.md

 # Axe -- Asynchronous Executor

 A configurable plugin to execute external commands in the built-in terminal based on file type.
-This is a rewrite of an unpublished plugin I wrote during the vim 7.4 days before async was around.
-The old incarnation was written in a mixture of python and shell to bypass the inability of vim to launch processes off the main thread, a situation that has since been ameliorated by the launch of neovim, and later, the release of vim version 8.
+This is a rewrite of an unpublished plugin I wrote before async was around.
+The old incarnation was written in a mixture of python and shell to bypass the inability of vim to launch processes off the main thread, a situation that has since been ameliorated by the launch of neovim.

 ## Requirements

-Neovim >= 0.2
+Neovim >= `0.2` for most of the stuff to work.
+Version `0.4` or above recommended.

 ## Installation